-The Company's financial instruments include Trade and other receivables, Loans due from Iberdrola Group companies, Cash, Trade and other payables and Loans and other borrowings.
+The Company's financial instruments include Trade and other receivables, Trade and other payables and Loans and other borrowings.
 The Company has exposure to credit risk and treasury risk (comprising both liquidity and market risk) arising from these financial instruments.

 Credit risk is the risk that a counterparty will not meet its contractual obligations under a financial instrument or customer contract, leading to a financial loss.
-Credit risk from Iberdrola Group companies is considered to be low as no Iberdrola Group company has a credit rating lower than BBB+ (in line with S&P Global Ratings).
+Credit risk from related parties is considered to be low as no related party has a credit rating lower than BBB+ (in line with S&P Global Ratings).